Sreeja-coder/Augmenting-Cancer-Detection/README.md

 #### Conclusions:
-• Non-DL models have performed better than DL-models, I feel the reason could be limited rows of data for training.
+• Non-DL models have performed better than DL-models, I feel the reason could be limited rows of data for training. <br>
 • Gene Data proves to be more accurate while classifying cancer.
-As of now within the scope of this project we can state that biopsy will classify/detect cancer almost 98% of the time correctly.
+As of now within the scope of this project we can state that biopsy will classify/detect cancer almost 98% of the time correctly. <br>
-• Mammography dataset along with the CAD we have applied shows good accuracy in detecting cancer, but it is not good as compared to using genome sequence.
+• Mammography dataset along with the CAD we have applied shows good accuracy in detecting cancer, but it is not good as compared to using genome sequence. <br>
 • If we can get more data, or augmented images from mammography.
-It might help in training our models well.
+It might help in training our models well. <br>